 Videos : For best viewing, open with Microsoft Edge, Firefox, or Google Chrome.

-Incomplete and inaccurate facility sponsorship packages will be rejected, which will cause delays in obtaining a FLC.
-For all FCL-related questions, or status updates on your FCL sponsorship submission, contact the DCSA Knowledge Center at 888-282-7682 and select option #3.
+Incomplete and inaccurate facility sponsorship packages will be rejected, which will cause delays in obtaining a FCL.
+For all FCL related questions or status updates on your FCL sponsorship submission, contact the DCSA Knowledge Center at 888-282-7682, Option #3.

 Checklist for a Facility Clearance